whitefrt/pgpskype/README.md

 brief:
 ------
-* on each run the tool automatically generates a set of newly disposable public/private PGP keys using a randomly generated secret phrase.
+* on each run the tool automatically generates a set of newly disposable public/private PGP keys with a randomly generated secret phrase.
-* when starting a conversation using pgpSkype, the public key is automatically sent to the other party (which follows by automatically sending his own disposable public key).
+* when starting a conversation, the public key is automatically sent to the other party (which follows by automatically sending his own disposable public key).
-* from that moment on, every message is automatically encrypted and decrypted using the key sets - conversations are now encrypted and secure.
+* from that moment on, every message is automatically encrypted and decrypted with the PGP keys - conversations are now encrypted and secure.

 important:
 ----------